DragonJoker/Ashes/README.md

 Ashes
 =====
 Ashes is a drop-in replacement or ICD to Vulkan.
-It allows to write Vulkan code, and to select the rendering API that will be used.
+It allows writing Vulkan code, and selecting the rendering API that will be used.
 It also comes with ashespp, a C++ wrapper for Vulkan.
 To build it, you can use CMake.